Films of Japan

 Conclusion

-The 2020 Japanese epic disaster drama film Fukushima 50, released on 6 March 2020, directed by Setsur?
-Wakamatsu and written by Y?ichi Maekawa.
-The film is based on the book by Ryusho Kadota, titled On the Brink: The Inside Story of Fukushima Daiichi, and it is the first Japanese film to depict the disaster.
+The 2020 Japanese epic disaster drama film Fukushima 50, released on 6 March 2020, directed by Setsur Wakamatsu and written by Yichi Maekawa.
+The film is based on the book by Ryusho Kadota, titled On the Brink: The Inside Story of Fukushima Daiichi, and it is the first Japanese Film to depict the disaster.